ToolUse/infinite-ai-seo/README.md

 - `global.topic`: A short description of your product/service (used in prompts)
 - `global.overview`: Detailed description of your product/service and goals
 - `global.continue_conversation_for_n_messages`: Number of follow-up messages to generate in each conversation.
 1 is the default.
+- `global.enable_infinite_mode`: Whether or not to run the pipeline indefinitely, meaning it reruns every 24 hours.
+Defaults to true!!
+- `model_tiers.[model_tier_name].daily_token_limit`: Set the daily token limit for the model tier.
+Defaults to 1,000,000 tokens a day for small models, which is around 0.38 cents a day with gpt-4o-mini.
+And 100,000 tokens a day for large models, which is around 0.63 cents a day with gpt-4o.
+- `model_tiers.[model_tier_name].enabled`: All enabled by default, you can disable any tier you'd like, if you want it to be fully free, disable the OpenAI tiers and just use Gemini.

 **Other optional settings:**

 **Model Configuration**

 - `model_tiers`: Configure different tiers of models with their own limits
-  - `providers_to_use`: List of providers to use.
-Currently only `openai` and `gemini` are supported.
+  - `tier_order`: List of providers to use and the order they run in.
+Currently only `openai` and `gemini` are supported. 'large models' and 'mini models' are for openAI.
 Remove a provider if you don't want it to be used.
   - `enabled`: Toggle specific tiers on/off
   - `daily_token_limit`: Daily token limit for OpenAI models
   - `daily_request_limit`: Daily request limit for Gemini models